5 Ways to Cope with Living Away from Family When Having a Baby

 It makes it much easier to cope with living away from family when you first had a baby by talking to them on a regular basis.
 That way you will stay close to them and you won’t be drifting apart from each other.

-Random calls when you’re out doing something and you want to share it with your family.
+• Random calls & texts when you’re out doing something

 It isn’t always easy to do a video call due to the time difference.
 As life with a baby gets really busy, it takes organizational skills and self-discipline to make it happen.

 By doing phone and video calls you won’t feel so distant from your family.
-Let them be a part of your own family’s life just how it would be if they were around you.
+Let them be a part of your chaos just how it would be if they were physically around you.

-This tool makes it so much easier to have video calls, rather than having to hold or carry your phone all the time.
+This phone holder makes so much easier to have video calls, rather than having to hold or carry your phone all the time.
+You can tend to your little one while chatting away.

 3. Make Plans to Travel

-So, go ahead and make plans to fly overseas.
+Go ahead and make plans to see your family.
 Or ask your family to come visit you and offer them a place to stay.
 Once you see each other, make sure to take lots of photos and videos.

-This opens up so many possibilities to them when they get older.
+This opens up so many possibilities to them when they’re adults.

 Going on a plane to visit your family overseas every so often will make them learn about traveling, different time zones, other nationalities and the world in general.